Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Lemma-Mining Framework

 Similar to Algorithm~\ref{alg:non_agentic}, it starts with the same few-shot prompt (line~\ref{line:alg:agentic_prompt}).
 In each iteration, the LLM is asked to generate a set of candidate lemmas (line~\ref{alg:line:agentic_cand}).
 Upon receiving the candidate lemmas from the LLM, \lemmamine is invoked (line~\ref{alg:line:agentic_ind}) to determine whether the verification task has been \textit{solved}.
 That is, an inductive strengthening has been found.
 Throughout a conversation (i.e., the loop in lines~\ref{alg:line:loop_start}--\ref{alg:line:repair}), a record of all proposed lemmas is maintained in the set $All$.
 If the candidates generated by the LLM in a given iteration $i$ do not contain an inductive strengthening, \lemmamine is executed on the set of lemmas $All$ (line~\ref{alg:line:agentic_ind_all}).
 If an inductive strengthening is found in $All$, it is returned and the algorithm terminates.

 Otherwise, a feedback message is constructed indicating that the generated candidates do not include an inductive strengthening (line~\ref{alg:line:repair}).
-The feedback also indicates for each suggested lemma whether it holds or not, based on the analysis performed by \lemmamine. .
-In addition, every two rounds, the feedback also includes general reminders of the task and the expected output format.\footnote{We do not include the prompts due to space constraints.
-The prompts, along with all code and experimental data, will be made available.}.
+The feedback also indicates for each suggested lemma whether it holds or not, based on the analysis performed by \lemmamine.
+In addition, every two rounds, the feedback also includes general reminders of the task and the expected output format.